Mona's 440 Club: Union Street, Columbus Avenue

 Mona and Jimmie Sargeant, a married couple, opened Mona's in 1934 on Union Street, taking advantage of San Francisco's liberal attitude, endless supply of tourists, and the end of prohibition.
 In 1936, the couple moved the bar to a basement location on Columbus Avenue in North Beach.
 Originally, the couple imagined the club as a bohemian hangout for writers and artists.
 They covered the floors with sawdust to help create the "bohemian" atmosphere.

 Over the time, the vision of the club changed.
 The couple hired singing waitresses, and some of the female waitresses dressed in male drag.
 The bar became modeled after other successful female impersonation or drag clubs like Finnochio's.
 In 1936, the San Francisco Chronicle published a "Cocktailing, Dancing, and Dining."
 In the guide, Mona's was described as a "bohemian" club, which was a coded way of describing it as sexually unconventional.
 The bar became the first openly lesbian club that was geared towards the local gay community as opposed to gay tourists.
 Mona's marketed itself as a place "where girls can be boys" and featured female wait staff and entertainers dressed in tuxedos.

+As many other lesbian and gay bar owners were, Mona was arrested under the premise of keeping a ‘disorderly house’.
+Military servicemen were patrons to these bars as well, but Prohibition and queer mongering worried them and kept them from attending the well-known gay spaces in San Francisco.

 440 Broadway

 Due to its popularity and growth in patronage, the bar moved to 440 Broadway Street in North Beach and was subsequently renamed Mona's 440 Club.
 The new space quickly became popular with both straight and gay patrons, including straight women looking to relax and unwind and tourists looking for a show.
-Mona's 440 Club was considered to be a part of the San Francisco sex tourism culture, however the bar stuck to cross dressing in order to remain lawful.
+Mona's 440 Club was considered to be a part of the San Francisco sex tourism culture, however the bar stuck to cross-dressing in order to remain lawful.
 During World War II the bar attracted women that were left at home who were looking for entertainment and the company of other women, friendly and romantic.
 In its later days, the bar also attracted servicemen on leave.
+These servicemen were also experiencing for the first time the risk of being discharged for homosexual behaviors during the time of the Great War.

 In 1941, Mona relinquished control of the club to new manager, Babe Scott.
 Babe Scott was known as "the woman who plays baseball like a veteran."
 Scott's legacy was the performers she brought to the club.